ludemannc/FUBC_1_to_9_2022/data/README_LUDEMANN_FUBC_DATA_2022.txt

 	A. If yes, name of file(s) that was updated: All files were updated
 		i.
 Why was the file updated?
 To align to feedback from peer review in Scientific Data journal ii.
 When was the file updated?
 2022-07-05

+		The IFA_regions.csv, FUBC_1_to_9.csv and FUBC_9_raw_data.csv files were updated in February 2025
+		based on minor errors pointed out by Fernando Coello.
+See:
+		Coello, F., T. Decorte, I. Janssens, S. Mortier, J. Sardans, J. Penuelas and T. Verdonck (2024).
+		Global Crop-Specific Fertilization Dataset from 1961-2019.

 METHODOLOGICAL INFORMATION